What is an anal fissure?

 Anal fissures can occur in anyone at any age.
 The chance of having an anal fissure decreases as people get older.
 People who have had fissures in the past are more likely to have them in the future.

 What causes an anal fissure?

 Anal fissures can be caused by trauma to the anus and anal canal.
-The cause of the trauma can be one or more of the following:
+The trauma can be caused by one or more of the following:

 - Prolonged diarrhea

 - Insertion of foreign objects into the anus

 Causes other than trauma include: